How to become a Yachtie!

 - What is a Superyacht?

-- What you need to know before you become a yachtie
+- 11 Tips on How to become a yachtie

 - 1. Make a Kick-Ass CV